Introduction

 Common Matchers

-One of the simplest ways to test are value is to check exact equality.
+One of the simplest ways to test a condition is to check exact equality.
 Note: it(args) is an alias for test(args)

 test('five plus five is ten', () => {